babylonlabs-io/finality-provider/docs/finality-provider-phase2.md

 >Note: If you have already set up an EOTS Manager, you can skip this section.
 The following steps are only for users who have not yet set up an EOTS Manager.
-Phase 1 users who already have an EOTS Manager set up can skip to the [Loading Existing Keys](#loading-existing-keys) section at the end of this guide for specific instructions on re-using their Phase 1 EOTS keys.
+Phase-1 users who already had an EOTS Manager set up can skip to the [Loading Existing Keys](#loading-existing-keys) section at the end of this guide for specific instructions on re-using their Phase-1 EOTS keys.

 After the full node has been setup, the operator can set up and run the Extractable One Time Signature (EOTS) manager daemon.